ebzzry/ebzzry.github.io/lambda-calculus.md

 ### Addition

-What if we wanted to perform `2+3`?
-Fortunately, the successor function will do that for us.
-We express that as `2S3`, where we replace `+` as the infix operator.
+What if you wanted to perform `2+3`?
+Fortunately, the successor function will do that for you.
+You express that as `2S3`, where you replace `+` as the infix operator.
 The addition function is defined as:

 ```